 The obvious question here is: how do you sell your soul?
 It may seem simple enough, but it’s actually a multi-faceted question.
-There’s a step-by-step process that has to unfold, much like any legal situation.
+There's a right time and place to do dark magic, and a step-by-step process that has to unfold, much like any legal situation.
 Satan isn’t some chump that just fell off a turnip truck, he’s been making deals for souls for longer than you’ve been alive, and you need to be prepared for whatever he’s going to throw at you.
 If you do things the wrong way, you could end up possessed and you definitely don’t want that.

 If you want to sell your soul, the first thing you have to do is find the devil.
 The most well-known story of someone selling their soul is that of Robert Johnson, a bluesman who went to a crossroads at the junction of Highways 61 and 49 in Clarksdale, Mississippi.
 There, he allegedly traded his soul away for the promise of a lifetime of easy money, women, and fame.
 But if you can't get down to Mississippi to find the devil there, where else should you go?

 If you're in the Northeast, you can check out the Seven Gates of Hell, which can allegedly be found in the woods off Trout Run Road in Hellam Township, Pennsylvania, or maybe even the other Gates of Hell, a collection of drains in Clifton, New Jersey.
 According to folklore, there's a room at the bottom of the drains where you're confronted by a glowing human skull before you see the devil.